 - Make a ‘hole’ in the middle of the flour (like you’d do with mashed potatoes as you prepared them for a ‘gravy lake.’)

 - Begin to incorporate the flour by swirling it around the edges where the water meets the flour.
 A loose dough will form.
+You will likely need to add the rest of the water to make it come together (it should be the texture of play dough).

 - Knead the dough until it is consistent and smooth when stretched.